-There are many amazing plants you can add to your medicinal herb garden, but we have five we’ve been growing for years.
-Two of the plants are lavender and calendula; both herbs take off during the summer months.
+You can add many amazing plants to your medicinal herb garden, but we have five we’ve been growing for years.
+Two plants are lavender and calendula; both herbs take off during summer.

-According to The Chestnut Herbal School of Medicine, here are five of the top picks for your medicinal herb garden.
+According to The Chestnut Herbal School of Medicine, here are five top picks for your medicinal herb garden.

 1. Calendula (aka pot marigold):